thehamdiaz/zfs-volume-migrator/README.md

-# Steps to build the project envirement
+# Steps to build the project environment

 You need to have 3 nodes (virtual machines) with 4GB of RAM and 2vCPU and 40GB of storage each.